 The scariest part of it all is that lots of people have hallucinations when in this paralysed state, claiming to have seen figures, ghosts or spirits that want to harm them.
 These hallucinations have been partially explained by the blurred boundary of being asleep and/or awake, as sleep paralysis normally occurs after the last stage of the sleep cycle when dreaming occurs.

-This fact you may not necessarily want to hear… especially because this can apply to just about anyone!
+Some scary facts about sleep you may not want to hear, especially because this can apply to just about anyone!
 As we spend a third of our lives in bed, we leave traces of ourselves on our beds like sweat, dead skin cells and hair.
 These are what dust mites feed off – but luckily they don’t bite us as a bed bug would.

 However, as we shed up to 10 grams of dead skin cells a week, it means there can be numerous microscopic dust mites living in our mattresses and pillows.
 Not to alarm you… but a mattress that’s fairly used can have anywhere from 100,000 to millions of dust mites residing inside.
 You’ll find this for many furniture pieces that could have a high amount of skin cells around, such as living room furniture and carpets.
 Gross!